wp-plugins/clickbank-niche-storefronts/readme.txt

 = How can i find more information about this plugin? =

-Please visit the link [Clickbank Niche Storefront WordPress Plugin...](http://cbproads.com/clickbank_niche_storefront_wordpress_plugin.asp)
+Please visit the link [Clickbank Niche Storefront WordPress Plugin](http://cbproads.com/clickbank_niche_storefront_wordpress_plugin.asp)

-= Do i need to register with your site this plugin? =
+= Do i need to register with your site to use this plugin? =

 Yes, you need to be a free/paid member at **CBproAds.com**.
 Click here to [Sign up @ CBproAds.com](http://cbproads.com/join.asp)